 The Government have announced a package of support for businesses – you may be able to access some of this help.
 If you employ people, there is also some specific support for employers.
 We have produced some information about how the tax system might be able to help you at this time.

 If you (or your partner) are already receiving tax credits or other benefits

 If you are receiving tax credits – working tax credit and/or child tax credit then there may be some impact of your current situation.

 To get working tax credit, you have to be working a certain number of hours (based on your circumstances).

 Based on the information we have received from HMRC, our understanding is that if you are self-employed then as long as you are still trading (i.e. you haven’t completely closed down your business) HMRC will treat you as continuing to work your normal hours (those before the reduction due to coronavirus situation) until the Job Retention Scheme and the Self-Employment Income Support Scheme close, even if you are not using either scheme.

-You do not need to tell HMRC about a temporary change in your hours because of coronavirus until the Job Retention Scheme closes (at present this is 31 October 2020 but this may change).
+You do not need to tell HMRC about a temporary change in your hours because of coronavirus until the Job Retention Scheme closes (currently scheduled for 31 March 2021).

 ⚠️ Note: If you cease self-employment completely and don’t intend to continue trading then you will need to report that as a change of circumstances to HMRC when your self-employment ceases.

-The Government have announced that the basic element of working tax credit will be increased by £20 a week (on top of the previously agreed annual uprating) to £3,040 next year.
+The Government temporarily increased the basic element of working tax credit by £20 a week (on top of the previously agreed annual uprating) to £3,040for 2020/2021.
 How much you get of this increase depends on your circumstances and household income.

 You may also be receiving childcare support through working tax credit.
 Qualifying for this support is linked to your working hours – so as long as you are treated as working your normal working hours you will continue to qualify for childcare support if you need it.
 See our page about childcare costs and benefits for children during this period for more information.